 Get down to their level.

-When you get down to their level to take a photograph you see the world from a totally different view point, their view point!
+When you get down to their height to take a photograph, you see the world from a totally different view point, their view point!
 Try kneeling down a little further away when you take the photograph so you capture whats around them too, I think you'll like the results!

-When you take a photograph the app adds a filter that gives it a late 90's disposable camera look.
-It also adds random light leaks onto some photographs, although the light leaks only appear randomly when the photographs are taken in daylight.
+When you take a photograph, the app automatically adds a filter which gives the image a late 90's disposable camera look.
+It also adds light leaks onto some photographs, although the light leaks only appear randomly and when the photographs are taken in daylight.

-Try taking some of the kids in their costumes and see if you get some spooky effects!
-(Photos below were taken on my phone using the Huji app).
+Why not try taking some of the kids in their costumes and see if you get some spooky effects!

-Above anything else photography should be fun, so when capturing these special moments make sure you have fun!
+Above anything else photography should be enjoyable, so when capturing special moments make sure you have fun!
 P.S - Don't forget to get in a few of the snaps yourself...